 The first thing I notice is there is an error here with “no Child Left Behind.” <points to “no”> This should, of course, be capitalized since that’s the name of the act.

 I also notice that I am missing a comma here between “that” and “if” <points to this area in the paper> because “if she wants to move ahead to the next grade” is extra information that should be set off with commas.

 Also, down here, I realize I have a verb tense shift. <points to “realized”> I have been writing in present tense, and, suddenly, I change to past tense.
 So I will make that change.

-Finally, here is an error I make a lot. <points to “defiantly”> A lot of times when I am typing, I mean to type “definitely,” but the spell check changes it to “defiantly.”
-This is something I need to be very much aware of, and I need to make this change here because that definitely changes the meaning of my sentence.
+Finally, here is an error that I make a lot. <points to “defiantly”> A lot of times when I’m typing, I mean to type “definitely,” but the spell check changes it to “defiantly.”
+This is something that I need to be very much aware of, and I need to make this change here because that definitely changes the meaning of my sentence.